-Proposal 1 (k) - Kneeland C. Youngblood, M.D.
+Proposal 1(i) - Kneeland C. Youngblood, M.D.

-Dr. Youngblood, age 58, has been a director since June, 2013.
+Dr. Youngblood, age 62, has been a director since June 2013.
 He is a member of our Compliance and Nominating and Governance Committees.
 Dr. Youngblood is a founding partner of Pharos Capital Group, a private equity firm that focuses on providing growth and expansion capital/buyouts in healthcare, business services and opportunistic investments.
-Dr. Youngblood served as a director of the Gap Inc. from 2006 to 2012, a director of Starwood Hotels and Resorts from 2001 to 2012, a director of Burger King Corporation from 2004 to 2010 and a director of the iStar Financial from 1998 to 2001.
-Dr. Youngblood has been serving as a director of Energy Future Holdings Corp, an electric utility provider, since 2007.
-Dr. Youngblood is a physician by training, with over 15 years of experience in emergency medicine.
-He is also a member of the Council on Foreign Relations.
-Dr. Youngblood earned a B.A. in politics from Princeton University and an M.D. from the University of Texas Southwestern Medical School.
+Dr. Youngblood served as a director of Gap Inc. from 2006 to 2012, a director of Starwood Hotels and Resorts from 2001 to 2012, a director of Burger King Corporation from 2004 to 2010 and a director of iStar Financial from 1998 to 2001.
+Dr. Youngblood has been serving as a director of Energy Future Holdings Corp, an electric utility provider, since 2007 and a director of Pace Holdings Corp.
+II, a company formed for the purpose of effecting a merger, share exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses, since 2017.
+He also serves as a director on the Dallas Police Fire Pension Fund, since 2017.
+Prior to that, Dr. Youngblood served as a director of Pace Holdings Corp. from 2015 to 2017.
 Dr. Youngblood's qualifications to serve on our Board include his extensive experience in healthcare practice, policy and business.

-Proposal 1 (I) - Joseph A. Zaccagnino
+Proposal 1(j) - Joseph A. Zaccagnino

-Mr. Zaccagnino, age 68, has been a director since June, 2013.
+Mr. Zaccagnino, age 71, has been a director since June 2013.
 He is Chair of our Nominating and Governance Committee and a member of our Compliance Committee.
-Mr. Zaccagnino has been a director of Covidien plc since it was spun-off from Tyco International in 2007 and serves on its Compliance and Transactions Committees and as Chairman of the Nominating and Governance Committee.
-Mr. Zaccagnino has served as President, Chief Executive Officer and director of Yale New Haven Health System and its flagship Yale-New Haven Hospital from 1991 until his retirement in 2005.
-He has also served as a director of NewAlliance Bancshares, Inc. from 1991 until it was acquired in 2010.
-Mr. Zaccagnino has served on the board of the National Committee for Quality Healthcare from 1995 until 2005, and was elected Chairman of the Board in 2003.
-From 1999 until 2006 he served as a director and from 2004 to 2006 as Chairman of the Board of VHA Inc., a provider member cooperative of community owned health systems and their physicians which provides supply chain and group purchasing services through their subsidiaries, Novation and Provista.
-Mr. Zaccagnino received a B.S. (business administration) from the University of Connecticut and a M.P.H. (healthcare management) from Yale University School of Medicine.
-Mr. Zaccagnino's qualifications to serve on our Board include his broad healthcare management and governance experience and his knowledge of healthcare policy and regulation, patient care delivery and financing and of clinical research and medical technology assessment, all of which will provide our Board with unique insights and a keen perspective on the complexities of the healthcare sector and on the priorities of and challenges facing our company and the purchasers of our products.
+Mr. Zaccagnino served as a director of Covidien plc and Chair of its Nominating and Governance Committee from its incorporation in 2007 until it was acquired by Medtronic plc in January 2015.
+Mr. Zaccagnino served as President, Chief Executive Officer and director of Yale New Haven Health System and its flagship Yale-New Haven Hospital from 1991 until his retirement in 2005.
+He also served as a director of NewAlliance Bancshares, Inc. from 1991 until it was acquired in 2010.
+Mr. Zaccagnino served on the board of the National Committee for Quality Healthcare from 1995 until 2005, and was elected Chairman of the Board in 2003.
+From 1999 until 2006 he served as a director and from 2004 to 2006 as Chairman of the Board of VHA Inc., a for-profit cooperative of community owned health systems and their physicians that provides supply chain and group purchasing services through their subsidiaries, Novation and Provista.
+Mr. Zaccagnino's qualifications to serve on our Board include his broad healthcare management and governance experience and his knowledge of healthcare policy and regulation, patient care delivery and financing and of clinical research and medical technology assessment, all of which provide our Board with unique insights and a keen perspective on the complexities of the healthcare sector and on the priorities of and challenges facing our company and the purchasers of our products.